-As we continue to struggle to hire, here are the most common red flags that you may be including in your job postings that may be causing your job postings to fail.
+As we continue to find it challenging to hire, here are the most common red flags that you should avoid including in your job postings that may be disengaging candidates.

 1. The job titles are obscure or too creative

-Job titles that boost employee moral are plentiful but these creative job titles aren’t actually doing the organization or employees any favors.
-These job titles while they may make sense internally, to the outside world, they come off as confusing.
-For example, an HR Manager is searching for job titles like “HR Manager” or “HR Director” and not the position you’re hiring for that’s called “Happiness Manager”.
+Job titles that boost employee moral are plentiful but these creative job titles aren’t always doing the organization or employees any favors.
+These job titles while they may make sense internally, to the outside world, they can come off as confusing.
+For example, an HR Manager is searching for job titles like “HR Manager” or “HR Director” and not the position called “Happiness Manager”.
 So, when you don’t get many applications, consider what the job title is.
 If you love your fun titles, use them internally only and use more formal, traditional titles externally.

 2. Not including the salary range

 Saying the pay is competitive may not be enough for job seekers to apply.
 Saying that the salary is “competitive” is subjective and interpreted by everyone differently.
 Which can be a positive or a negative depending on the candidate.

 3. Lowered the bar on requirements, but only on paper